HSC Jean de La Valette: Trinidad–Tobago ferry

-When the Jean de La Valette ceased operations on the Malta-Sicily route, the vessel underwent a refit at Cádiz in Spain.
+When Jean de La Valette ceased operations on the Malta-Sicily route, the vessel underwent a refit at Cádiz in Spain.
 Meanwhile, Virtu Ferries was declared as the preferred bidder for a tender issued by the Government of Trinidad and Tobago for an inter-island ferry as a temporary replacement for the T&T Express.
-NIDCO and Port Authority officials visited Malta to examine the vessel in late February 2019, and Virtu Ferries and NIDCO signed the charter party agreement on 16 May 2019.
+NIDCO and port authority officials visited Malta to examine the vessel in late February 2019, and Virtu Ferries and NIDCO signed the charter party agreement on 16 May 2019.
 The catamaran is to operate in Trinidad and Tobago for one year until two new ferries arrive in the islands, with the possibility of an extension by a further six months.
 It is to be crewed and maintained by Virtu Ferries staff from Malta, along with 14 caterers and cleaners from Trinidad and Tobago.
 The lease of the ferry was controversial, as the opposition party United National Congress questioned the vessel's procurement process and protested at the daily lease cost of €34,500 (approximately equivalent to TT$263,580), which is higher than that of other leased ferries.

-The Jean de La Valette left Spain on 14 June, and after a stop in Cape Verde it arrived in Trinidad on 19 June.
+Jean de La Valette left Spain on 14 June, and after a stop in Cape Verde it arrived in Trinidad on 19 June.
 The catamaran entered service on 18 July 2019.
 On the return trip after the inaugural voyage, minor technical problems caused the vessel to return to port to undergo repairs.
 The vessel's route between Port of Spain and Scarborough takes around two and a half to three hours.

 During the COVID-19 pandemic in 2020, the vessel's capacity was reduced to 350 passengers in order to allow for social distancing on board.

 The lease on the vessel concluded on 1 February 2021 and the vessel was prepared for its return journey to Malta.
 Meanwhile the government of Trinidad and Tobago thanked Virtu ferries for the 'invaluable' service the vessel provided for the past 18 months.

 Return to Malta

-In July 2020, whilst the vessel was still under charter to Trinidad and Tobago, Virtu ferries announced that the Malta to Sicily route will be operated by 2 vessels in the first quarter of 2021.
+In July 2020, whilst the vessel was still under charter to Trinidad and Tobago, Virtu ferries announced that the Malta to Sicily route will be operated by two vessels in the first quarter of 2021.
 This is due to the increased demand of importers/exporters between the islands.
-The flag ship MV Saint John Paul II will operate from Valletta to Pozzallo while the Jean De La Valette will operate from Valletta to Augusta and/or Catania.
+The flagship, operates from Valletta to Pozzallo while Jean De La Valette operates from Valletta to Augusta and/or Catania.

 The vessel restarted the Valletta - Pozzallo route on 6 April 2021 with a morning trip leaving Malta at 5:00 am.